Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 Secure All Water Entry Points

-To secure these points, you’ll want to thoroughly check and close them to prevent any leaks.
-You can use specific covers or plugs for openings such as the potable water fill and city water inlet.
+For example, you can use specific covers or plugs for openings such as the potable water fill and city water inlet.
 And don’t forget to inspect any seals and seams and repair them if necessary.

 Final Touches and Additional Measures

-There are a few final steps that you want to take to ensure that your RV is fully winterized and ready to face the freezing temperatures.
+There are a few final steps you want to take to ensure that your RV is fully winterized and ready to face the freezing temperatures.

 Pour Antifreeze in P-Traps and Toilet Bowl